jenkins-x/jx-docs/content/getting-started/install.md

     command:

         sudo mv jx /usr/local/bin

+4. Run `jx version` to make sure you're on the latest stable version

+        jx version

 Once you have the `jx` binary installed you can then [configure a Jenkins X cluster on Google Kubernetes Engine](/getting-started/create-cluster/).